-The reason why analyst Ming-Chi Kuo's predicts that the new 16in MBP won't arrive until 2021 is based on his sources' claims that Apple is looking to adopt mini-LED screen panels for its Macs.
+One reason why analyst Ming-Chi Kuo expected that the new 16in MBP wouldn't arrive until 2021 was that his sources' indicated that Apple is looking to adopt mini-LED screen panels for its Macs.

 These new mini-LED panels offer a rich wide colour gamut as well as high contrast ratios, high dynamic range, and more.
 Mini-LED should also result in thinner, more power-efficient panels that don't suffer from burn-in (which is an issue with OLED).

-If the next 16in MacBook Pro doesn't arrive until 2021 that will at least give Apple the time to develop its own Silicon ARM-based processors suitable for the 16in MacBook Pro.
+When the 16in MacBook Pro arrives it seems likely that Apple will include its own Silicon ARM-based processors suitable for the 16in MacBook Pro.
 There will be a number of benefits to the switch from Intel, but creative pros are understandably concerned about whether Apple's chips will meet their demands.
-We run thorough how Apple Silicon compares to Intel here.
+We run through how Apple Silicon compares to Intel in a separate article.

-However, if Apple's next 16in MacBook Pro comes with Apple Silicon chips it will also feature integrated Apple graphics - which will no doubt be a source of concern for creative Mac users who prefer discrete GPUs.
-Apple has sought to put their minds at rest in a developer document: "Don't assume a discrete GPU means better performance," and "The integrated GPU in Apple processors is optimized for high performance graphics tasks".
+When it announced the plans to move to ARM-based processors, Apple also sought to put minds at rest regarding graphics: in a developer document it said "Don't assume a discrete GPU means better performance," and "The integrated GPU in Apple processors is optimised for high performance graphics tasks."